 The purpose of Requirements Management Software is to increase the likelihood that a proposed solution/application will work as desired and add value to the business.
 However, BAs should take care when selecting this tool to ensure that it serves the intended purpose once installed.

-	Every project and organization will have its own requirements on what the Requirements Management software should do.
-Asking these basic questions will however help in choosing the best requirements management software for your projects:
+Every project and organization will have its own requirements of what the Requirements Management software should do; Asking these basic questions will however, help in choosing the best requirements management software for your projects:

 1. What are your requirements?

 Understand your requirements and list them down as these will determine the features and functionalities you should be on the lookout for.
 Find a tool that meets your determined requirements and has the right set of features.
 Avoid choosing a tool because of the number of features it has, as this will increase the complexity of use and associated costs such as time lost in learning to use the tool, training costs, etc. For example, do you require a tool with extensive features for collaboration?
 Would you require image uploading capabilities?
 Taking the time to define what is actually needed will prevent disappointment when the solution is eventually installed for use.

 2. Which categories of users will use this tool?